andrewmzhang/COSMOS-2014-Binary-Eclipse/README.md

 Known Bugs
 ===============

-	My Lord the math!!
-It's horribly wrong!
-Hopefully ill get around to fixing it, but its pretty bad.
+	There are some minor issues in the math, I will get around to fixing them come summertime.
+Might just be a resolution error.
+Hard to tell without an indepth analysis.

 	Browse button does not work for MAC OSX
-	Program will not load input boxes correctly on laptops with small screens.
+	Program will not load input boxes correctly on laptops with small screens (should be fixed, but I do not have a mac to test this on...)

 	If you find a bug, or have questions, please